neon-bindings/rfcs/text/0000-promise.md

 #### `Channel` extension

-A new method `Channel::send_and_settle` is added to reduce the boilerplate of nested closures from `Channel::send` and `Deferred::settle_with`.
+A new method `Channel::settle_with` is added to reduce the boilerplate of nested closures from `Channel::send` and `Deferred::settle_with`.
 Example without the convenience method:

 ```rust
 channel.send(move |mut cx| {